DEMNUni: the Sunyaev-Zel'dovich effect in the presence of massive neutrinos and dynamical dark energy: Analysis of the tSZ effect

-We also explore the share of power in different redshift intervals, which we choose to be $0.05<z<0.5$, $0.5<z<1$ and $z>1$.
+Furthermore, we explore the share of power for the \texttt{DEMNUni} outputs in different redshift intervals, which we choose to be $0.05<z_1<0.5$, $0.5<z_2<1$ and $z_3>1$.
 This is done to investigate a potential different redshift dependence between the 15 scenarios, mainly due to the variability in the EoS for dark energy, which is \textit{not} observed.
-In fact, all the \texttt{DEMNUni} models show the same trend: up to $\ell=3000$ the dominant slice is $z<0.5$, while at $\ell\approx 10^4$ $z_2$ and $z_3$ each amount to $40$--$50$\% of the power of the whole redshift sample (see Figure~\ref{lcdmRedshiftShare}).
+In fact, all the models show the same trend: up to $\ell=3000$ the dominant slice is $z_1$, while at $\ell\approx 10^4$ $z_2$ and $z_3$ each amount to $40$--$50$\% of the power of the whole redshift sample (see Figure~\ref{lcdmRedshiftShare}).

-Furthermore, we investigate the scaling of the power spectrum, in the interval $300<\ell<1000$, with respect to $\sigma_8 (z=0)$, calculated via \texttt{CAMB}~\cite{cambpaper,cambsoft}, and $\Omega_{\mathrm{m}}$, parameters to which the tSZ effect is very sensitive.
-The steepest dependence is expected to be on $\sigma_8$, as it is a measure of the amount of clustering today, with typical values in the literature being $C_\ell \propto \sigma_8^{7\text{--}9}$~\cite{KomatsuSeljScaling,ShawScaling,TracScaling,bolliet2020,planck2015}.
-The authors of~\cite{bolliet2020} stressed the importance of the ‘cb' prescription when in presence of massive neutrinos~\cite{cbcastorina,cbLoverde}, that is to say using the same parametrisation of the HMF~\cite{tinker2008} as in massless neutrino cosmological models
+We also investigate the scaling of the power spectrum, in the interval $300<\ell<1000$, with respect to $\sigma_8 (z=0)$, calculated via \texttt{CAMB}~\cite{cambpaper,cambsoft}; typical values reported in the literature are $C_\ell \propto \sigma_8^{7\text{--}9}$~\cite{KomatsuSeljScaling,ShawScaling,TracScaling,bolliet2020,planck2015}.
+The authors of~\cite{bolliet2020} stressed the importance of the ‘cb' (Cold DM and Baryons) prescription when in presence of massive neutrinos~\cite{cbcastorina,cbLoverde}, that is to say using the same parametrisation of the HMF~\cite{tinker2008} as in massless neutrino cosmological models